fs3l/CIS700-sgxlab/lab2/README.md

 #### In-class Lab (2): Leakage of Sorting Algorithms

+In a computation, data obliviousness means the data access from the computation is the same no matter what values the input data takes.
+This lab is for you students to understand the data obliviousness of common sorting algorithms, including bubble sort, merge sort, etc. This data-dependency will further make the side-channel attack possible in the enclave computation.

-This lab requires you to complete three sorting algorithms for an array, and observe the data accessing and index referencing differences.
-The objective of this lab is to help you understand Side-Channel Vulnerability exposed doing sorting.
+To be specific, this lab requires you to complete some sorting algorithms on an array, and observe the data access trace in array indices, and more importantly, whether the trace differs when input array changes (that is, obliviousness).
 For your convinience, index accessing trace will be automatically printed out when you try to use a Class called `TrackedList`.
 You can use the class as the similar usage with array.
 For example,

 ```C++